xavibenjamin/brightpixels.blog/_posts/2015-07-30-is-there-potential-for-ethical-analytics.md

 ---
-title: "‘Is There Potential for “Ethical Analytics”?’"
+title: Is There Potential for “Ethical Analytics”?
 date: 2015-07-30 18:22:05 -05:00
-layout: post
-custom_type: link
 link_url: http://laurakalbag.com/is-there-potential-for-ethical-analytics/
+categories:
+- Code
 ---

 Laura Kalbag has some interesting thoughts that I’ve been pondering myself: